vvr-rao/SFDC-Einstein-Intent-Lightning-Comp/README.md

 In this module
 1) Trained a Model using Einstein Intent.
 2) Created a generic Lightning Component which can sit on the following Lightning record pages - Accounts, Cases, Tasks.
-On theclick of a button, the Model will be invoked to analyse the Comments field and provide the Intent
+On the click of a button, the Model will be invoked to analyse the Comments field and provide the Intent

 Reference Links:
 1) https://trailhead.salesforce.com/en/modules/einstein_intent_basics - Salesforce Trailhead - tutorial on Einstein Intent